brian l frost

 back view

 Hello!
 I'm Brian Lance Frost, a postdoctoral scientist at the Rockefeller University's Laboratory of Sensory Neuroscience (principal investigator A. James Hudspeth).
 I study the mechanisms that underly the sense of hearing from theoretical and experimental perspectives.
-I am also an adjunct professor of mathematics at the Cooper Union.
-This site hosts posts about my current research, publications and personal projects.
-There is also a blog regarding my studies of the Japanese language.
-Enjoy!
+I am also an adjunct professor of mathematics at the Cooper Union and New York University.
+This site hosts posts about my current research, publications and will eventually include my personal projects.

 Email: bfrost@rockefeller.edu